7 Myths About Surrogacy

-Gestational surrogacy is the process by which an embryo is created in a laboratory and transferred into the uterus of a gestational carrier who does not share a genetic relationship with the baby she carries.
+With gestational surrogacy—often shortened to surrogacy—an embryo is created in a laboratory and transferred into the uterus of a gestational carrier.
+The gestational carrier does not share a genetic relationship with the baby she carries.

-That’s the scientific definition.
-Emotionally, gestational surrogacy—commonly shortened surrogacy—is an amazing and monumental experience between intended parents hoping for a family and a kind and generous woman who is willing to be a gestational carrier for their baby.
-Gestational surrogacy is a common and acceptable way to grow a family.
+That’s the scientific explanation.
+Emotionally, gestational surrogacy is an amazing and monumental experience between intended parents hoping for a family and a kind and generous woman who is willing to be a gestational carrier for their baby.
+Gestational surrogacy is a common and rewarding way to grow a family.

 7 Myths About Gestational Surrogacy

-MYTH 1: The gestational carrier uses her egg to create the embryo and is related to the baby.
+Myth 1: The gestational is related to the baby.

 This is not true!
-In gestational surrogacy, the gestational carrier does NOT use her own egg to create the embryo.
-Instead, the intended parents’ (or a separate donor, not the carrier) biology is used to create the embryo at their IVF clinic.
+In gestational surrogacy, the gestational carrier does NOT use her own egg to create the embryo, nor does she share any DNA with the baby.
+Instead, the intended parents’ biology (or that of a separate donor who is not the carrier) is used to create the embryo at their IVF clinic.
 The embryo is then transferred into the surrogate’s uterus.
-The gestational carrier does not share any DNA with the baby.

 This is a common misconception.
-Gestational carriers are screened in the early stages of the application process and speak with licensed social workers and undergo a psychological exam.
+Gestational carriers are screened in the early stages of the application process.
+They speak with licensed social workers and undergo a psychological exam.
 During this process, professionals determine if a woman is the right fit for surrogacy, and that includes understanding her perspective about the baby she would be carrying.

-MYTH 3: Surrogates have to do whatever their intended parents tell them to do, even if they don’t want to.
+Myth 3: Surrogates must do whatever their intended parents tell them to, even if they don’t want to.

-When a gestational surrogate is being matched with the intended parents, they each have independent legal representation to draw up the Carrier Agreement Contract.
+When a gestational surrogate is matched with the intended parents, they each have independent legal representation to draw up the Carrier Agreement Contract.
 If intended parents have requests for the surrogate, those requests are discussed and agreed upon together during this time.
-If an intended parent asks for something unreasonable or something the surrogate is not comfortable with, it is discussed at this time.
-When an agreement is reached, it is added to the contract and then signed by both parties.
+If an intended parent asks for something the surrogate is not comfortable with, it is discussed at this time.
+When a surrogacy agreement is reached, it is added to the contract and then signed by both parties.

 Um, no. This misconception likely came about from Hollywood.
-The movie Baby Mama, starring Tina Fey and Amy Pohler—while incredibly entertaining—could not misrepresent the act of surrogacy more.
+The movie Baby Mama, while incredibly entertaining, could not misrepresent the act of surrogacy more.
 Intended parents would never be expected to have their gestational carrier live with them.
-A surrogate must have a strong foundation of support, as well as be financially and emotionally stable in order to be accepted into the program—and that includes having her own place to live.
-See a full list of surrogate requirements here.
+To be accepted into the program, a surrogate must have a strong foundation of support and be financially and emotionally stable—and that includes having her own place to live.

-Women become surrogates for many reasons: Some have a close friend or family member who went through infertility; other women enjoy being pregnant but have finished growing their own families; while others are looking for a way to give back to someone else.
-The financial component of surrogacy is to support a surrogate’s physical, emotional, and medical dedication to the journey.
+Women become surrogates for many reasons: Some have a close friend or family member who went through infertility; other women enjoy being pregnant but have finished growing their own families.
+Still others are looking for a way to give back to someone else.
+Surrogate mother costs support a surrogate’s physical, emotional, and medical dedication to the journey.

 Bonding with your baby is a natural step on your parenthood journey, and it’s a little different for everyone.
 Many intended parents are present at the birth of their baby and are able to have skin-to-skin contact with their baby almost immediately.
-This quiet time when your newborn is resting against your bare chest is one of the most intimate moments between parent and child.
+This quiet time, when your newborn rests against your bare chest, is one of the most intimate moments between parent and child.

 Gestational surrogacy is the only type of surrogacy that Circle Surrogacy & Egg Donation practices.
 Our surrogate qualifications, as well as our intended parent requirements, ensure it is the most rewarding journey for all parties involved.

-If you are interested in learning more about becoming a parent through surrogacy, we suggest you connect with our experienced Parent Intake Team.
-They can answer all of your questions and talk through the process in detail.
-Simply fill out this form and they will reach out to you!
+If you want to learn more about becoming a parent through surrogacy, we suggest you connect with our experienced Parent Intake Team.
+They can answer your questions and discuss the process in detail.
+Simply fill out this form, and they will reach out to you!